badlydrawnrob/badlydrawnrob.github.io/source/pages/ozaria.md

 I believe learning to code should be **fun, creative, and confidence-building.** Not intimidating or boring.

-That’s why I'm running **Code for Kids - Ozaria Summer Coding Adventure**.
+That’s why I'm running **Code for Kids - Ozaria Coding Adventure**.
 It’s built around **Ozaria**, a story-rich coding platform used in classrooms worldwide.

 With Ozaria, kids don’t just learn to code—they become the heroes of their own game.